 The tax returns filed by the Company are subject to examination by the tax authorities.
 As the application of tax laws and regulations is susceptible to varying interpretations, the amounts reported in the financial statements could change at a later date upon final determination by the tax authorities.

 The current CIT payable is based on taxable profit for the current period.
 The taxable income of the Group for the period differs from the profit as reported in the interim consolidated statement of profit or loss because it excludes items of income or expense that are taxable or deductible in other periods and it further excludes items that are not taxable or deductible.
-The Group’s liability for current tax is calculated using tax rates that have been enacted by the year end date.
+The Group’s liability for current tax is calculated using tax rates that have been enacted by the period end date.